Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Introduction

 This work represents a follow-up project of the study of \citet{Garcia-Burillo92}.
 Unlike this earlier work, which relied on a limited number of vertical cuts perpendicular to the major axis to probe the vertical extent of molecular gas, our new dataset provides full coverage of two 2.2 $\arcmin$ $\times$ 2.2 $\arcmin$ (6\,kpc $\times$ 6\,kpc) fields around the central and northeastern regions of the galaxy.
 The enhanced sensitivity of the HEterodyne Receiver Array (HERA) used in our work significantly improves the data quality and provides a more robust framework for studying the vertical extent of molecular gas in NGC~891.
 Furthermore, the measurements of the error beam of \citet{Kramer13}, which are used in this work to estimate its potential contribution to the observed signal, were mostly simultaneous with the CO observations.
-Moreover, the fact that we are fully-sampling the targeted region ensures a better characterization of the error beam contribution across most of the disk compared to the previous estimates of \citet{Garcia-Burillo92}.
+Moreover, the fact that we are fully sampling the targeted region ensures a better characterization of the error beam contribution across most of the disk compared to the previous estimates of \citet{Garcia-Burillo92}.

 The paper is structured as follows.
 Section~\ref{Data_sample} describes the IRAM 30m observations and the ancillary data used in this work.
-The formalism used to characterize the error beam contribution to the CO flux, as well as the derivation of the uncontaminated map used in this work are described in Section~\ref{Error-beam}.
-Section~\ref{res_disc} presents the main results, including a description of the distribution and kinematics of the extraplanar molecular gas.
-In addition, a comparison is made between the CO maps and the information obtained from other tracers of the ISM, which is derived from images of HI and H$\alpha$ emission, as well as from the distribution of dust in the galaxy.
-Section~\ref{Discussion} discusses the implications for the origin of the extraplanar emission and the processes shaping its vertical structure.
+The formalism used to characterize the error beam contribution to the CO flux, as well as the derivation of the uncontaminated map used in this work\lancom{,} are described in Section~\ref{Error-beam}.
+Section~\ref{res_disc} presents the main results, including a description of the distribution and kinematics of the extraplanar molecular gas. \lancom{In addition, the CO maps are compared with images of other ISM tracers, including the $\HI$, H$\alpha$ and dust distribution in the galaxy.} Section~\ref{Discussion} discusses the implications for the origin of the extraplanar emission and the processes shaping its vertical structure.
 Section~\ref{Conclusions} summarizes our main conclusions.